 Added by PPMD on November 18, 2014 at 1:28pm — No Comments

 At the Action Duchenne meeting in London on Saturday, Pfizer Inc. announced that it has completed a study in healthy volunteers with its antibody-based therapeutic to block the muscle protein myostatin, and is preparing to start recruitment for a phase II study in Duchenne this month.
 Watch…Continue

 Added by PPMD on November 14, 2014 at 12:59pm — No Comments

 The lungs require the strength of many muscles to help a person to breathe and cough.
 As people with Duchenne grow older, the respiratory muscles, like the skeletal muscles, become weaker.
 Like the heart, every person with Duchenne will have pulmonary issues of some type.

 The goal of pulmonary care is to allow both the prevention and management of…Continue

 Added by Kathi Kinnett on November 6, 2014 at 10:00am — No Comments

 The FDA is listening and has told us as much.
 But that doesn’t mean we should stop doing everything we can to educate the Agency.

-Thanks to the dozens of you who participated in PPMD’s benefit/risk project and took the time to share your story, we have been able to compile your responses and…Continue
+Thanks to the dozens of you who participated in PPMD’s benefit/risk project and took the time to share your story, we have been able to compile your responses and will be providing the FDA with…Continue